leighpoulier/cinco-dados/README.md

 - [Trello board](https://trello.com/b/uHqXtL1J/cinco-dados)
 - [Manual testing spreadsheet](https://docs.google.com/spreadsheets/d/1wJI3GNPPTrftSQKoeWJNgMlS92xe-D9lnzCIf8iFqco/edit?usp=sharing)

 ### Statement of Purpose and Scope

-"Cinco Dados" is Español for "Five Dice".
+"Cinco Dados" _(SINK-oh DAH-dohs)_ is Español for "Five Dice".
 Five Dice is a game of chance played with ... you guessed it ... five dice.
 You probably know it by another name, which is a trademark, so I won't be using that name!
 Throughout this text, "dados" is used instead of "dice", but they are the same thing.
 Six sided cubes with numbers on the sides.

 Cinco Dados is going to be my take on this game and is dedicated to my partner, who is Mexican, and with whom i play it often in real life.
 It is aimed at people who would like to take a few minutes of leasure time, and can be played either alone or with friends.
 The game involves rolling five dados up to 3 times to achieve certain combinations, such as matching or sequentially numbered dados, and strategically inserting those rolls into the available slots on the score card to maximise your score.